Propaganda-Gewehrgranate

 The Propaganda-Gewehrgranate (lit.
-'Propoganda Rifle Grenade') was a non-lethal rifle grenade designed to deliver propaganda leaflets that was developed by Germany and used by the Wehrmacht during World War II.
+'Propaganda Rifle Grenade') was a non-lethal rifle grenade designed to deliver propaganda leaflets that was developed by Germany and used by the Wehrmacht during World War II.

 Design

 The Propaganda-Gewehrgranate was launched from a "shooting cup" (Schiessbecher) on a standard service rifle by a blank cartridge and consisted of a cylindrical steel body with a rifled driving band, and a removable nose cap.

 The coiled leaflets were held loosely by two steel packing covers inside the projectile's case.

 On firing, the flash from the blank cartridge ignites a time fuze and after approximately 9 seconds the ejecting charge at the base of the grenade explodes, driving the ejecting platform and packing covers forward unseating the nose cap and scattering the leaflets.
 Maximum range was 500 yd.